 Serving clients since 2011, by working collaboratively and successfully with associations, businesses and government officials throughout Washington, DC

 Callan works on legislative and regulatory initiatives, several of which have been enacted into law or into new regulations benefiting an array of agriculture organizations, agribusinesses, and food companies as well as producers and consumers.
-He interacts with the U.S. Department of Agriculture on trade, crop insurance, and plant protection, biotechnology matters, with the U.S, Environmental Protection Agency on pesticide issues, and with the U.S. Trade Representative's office, foreign embassies located in DC, and food and ag leaders.
+He interacts with the U.S. Department of Agriculture on trade, crop insurance, plant protection, and biotechnology, with the U.S, Environmental Protection Agency on pesticide issues, and with the U.S. Trade Representative's office, foreign embassies located in DC, and food and ag leaders on trade and agriculture.
 He has experience working with White House officials on several of the above issues, bringing together divergent interests.

 The federal law was in response to a misguided Vermont state law that threatened the nation's food supply and was expected to increase consumer costs.
 The Act also would require USDA to develop, in coordination with other federal agencies, a science-based education and outreach effort for consumers and a mandatory report to Congress on the availability of information.
 More than 1100 food, agriculture and agri-business companies and organizations wrote the Congress in support of the legislation, representing a wide and diverse cross section of U.S. businesses and agricultural companies, farmers, food providers, lenders, processors, retailers and technology developers.